 As much as we want to get fit and work out regularly, going to the gym every day is not feasible for many of us.
 Often you can only go before or after work, which means you must spend time in traffic to get there, and once you’re at the gym, you likely have to wait to use the equipment since it’s mostly busy.
 Having a gym at home means fewer excuses not to workout, and you can exercise at any time that suits you, even if it’s 3 am.

-Depending on your budget and space, you may only be able to accommodate one or two pieces of cardio equipment.
+Depending on your budget and space, you may only be able to accommodate one home fitness machine, but that may also be all you need to get started.
 You don’t need more than this, though.
 When deciding what to buy, you must think about your goals, the benefits, and what you will enjoy using.
 There is little point in purchasing a machine that you don’t like using because you will only see results if you are consistent.

 Three popular cardio machines for home gyms include: